zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 {{% /alert %}}

-Parameters are fully supported in the path and query part of the URL, in the header value, and in the body.
+Parameters are fully supported in the path and query part of the URL, in header values, and in the body.
 They are defined within curly brackets.
-For example, in the URL, defining `numbers` as parameter would be `http://numbersapi.com/{numbers}`.
+For example, in the URL, defining `number` as parameter would be `http://numbersapi.com/{number}`.
 All parameters must be added to the Parameters grid and match what is present within the curly brackets.

 {{< figure src="/attachments/refguide/modeling/integration/consumed-rest-services-beta/get-header.png" class="no-border" >}}